Foreign-exchange reserves of India

 Foreign-exchange reserves act as the first line of defense for India in case of economic slowdown, but acquisition of reserves has its own costs.
 Foreign exchange reserves facilitate external trade and payment and promote orderly development and maintenance of foreign exchange market in India.

-India's total foreign exchange (Forex) reserves stand at around US$573.72 billion on 20 Jan 2023, with the Foreign Currency Assets (FCA) component at around US$506.35 billion, Gold Reserves at around US$43.712 billion, SDRs (Special Drawing Rights with the IMF) of around US$18.43 billion and around US$5.226 billion Reserve Position in the IMF, as per Reserve Bank of India's (RBI) weekly statistical supplement published on 27 Jan 2023.
-The Economic survey of India 2014-15 said India could target foreign exchange reserves of US$750 billion-US$1 Trillion.
+India's total foreign exchange (forex) reserves stand at around US$704.89 billion on 27 September 2024, with the foreign currency assets (FCA) component at around US$616 billion, gold reserves at around US$65.7 billion, special drawing rights (SDRs) with the International Monetary Fund (IMF) of around US$18.547 billion and around US$4.3 billion reserve position in the IMF, as per the RBI's weekly statistical supplement published on 08 September 2023.
+The Economic Survey of India in 2014-15 stated India could target foreign exchange reserves of US$750 billion-US$1 Trillion.

-India's foreign exchange reserves are mainly composed of US dollar in the forms of US government bonds and institutional bonds. with nearly 7.34% of forex reserves in gold.
-The FCAs also include investments in US Treasury bonds, bonds of other selected governments and deposits with foreign central and commercial banks.
-As of September 2021, India holds fourth largest foreign-exchange reserves in the world following Switzerland.
+India's foreign exchange reserves are mainly composed of the United States Dollar in the forms of United States government bonds and institutional bonds. with nearly 7.34% of forex reserves in gold.
+The FCAs also include investments in United States Treasury bonds, bonds of other selected governments and deposits with foreign central and commercial banks.
+As of September 2021, India holds fourth largest foreign-exchange reserves in the world after China, Japan, and Switzerland.

 Composition

-Reserve Bank of India Act and the Foreign Exchange Management Act, 1999 set the legal provisions for governing the foreign exchange reserves.
-Reserve Bank of India accumulates foreign currency reserves by purchasing from authorized dealers in open market operations.
+The Reserve Bank of India Act and the Foreign Exchange Management Act, 1999 set the legal provisions for governing the foreign exchange reserves.
+The Reserve Bank of India (RBI) accumulates foreign currency reserves by purchasing from authorized dealers in open market operations.
 Foreign exchange reserves of India act as a cushion against rupee volatility once global interest rates start rising.

 The Foreign Exchange Reserves of India consists of below four categories;